 It’s the perfect time to pack up the family and head to the John Day Fossil Beds in sparsely populated Eastern Oregon.
 Not only does more sun shine here than in the western side of the state, you can experience time-travel fun with virtually no crowds.

-Keep in mind that the solitude of the eastern part of the state an can also make for challenging travel conditions in the winter: many services may close for the season, business keep unpredictable hours and weather can make remote roads sketchy.
+Keep in mind that the solitude of the eastern part of the state can also make for challenging travel conditions in the winter: Many services may close for the season, business keep unpredictable hours and weather can make remote roads sketchy.
 Plan ahead and consult TripCheck.com, which offers updates on driving conditions and travel services.

 Getting There is Half the Fun

-Leave Portland on I-84 through the Columbia River Gorge.
-Sights along the way are so plentiful you could easily extend the trip a couple days before you even reach the Fossil Beds.
+Leave Portland on I-84 and drive through the Columbia River Gorge.
+Sights along the way are so plentiful you could easily extend the trip a couple of days before you even reach the Fossil Beds.
 Continue through Hood River and The Dalles before turning onto Highway 97 and entering what feels like a new universe.

 From rolling hills along the mighty Columbia River, the landscape changes to farmsteads and wind farms before the white pyramids of Mt.
 Hood, Mt.
 Adams and Mt.
 Jefferson steal the view.
 After 55 miles of this easy-on-the-eyes route, everyone will want to stop at Shaniko, an authentic ghost town crumbling into the sagebrush and juniper.
 In summer, a few services are open, but in winter you experience its empty and eerie state — which also means no restrooms.
 Wander around the 40-plus buildings, including the Columbia Southern Hotel, jailhouse and schoolhouse.